hugolpz/WikiapiJS-Eggs/README.md

 It will basically be a ready-to-fire, plug-and-play version of the current README.md.
 Git clone, npm install, enter your password, fire the bot.
 With best practice in mind.
-Aim is to make onbording super easy, with rapid ROI.
+Aim is to make onboarding super easy, with rapid ROI.
 Later will come the hacking, customizations, API documentation reading and interaction with kanasimi/wikiapi project for features requests, PR, etc.

 ----